guitarbeat/Personal-Website/README.md

 - The same command also converts JPEG/PNG files to `.avif` using `imagemin-avif` (requires Node.js 18 or later).
 - A pre-commit hook runs this command automatically.
 - Consider using Git LFS for large image files.
+- Optional [Vercel Analytics](https://vercel.com/docs/analytics/quickstart) support is gated behind the `REACT_APP_ENABLE_VERCEL_ANALYTICS` environment variable.
+Set it to `true` when your deployment has Web Analytics enabled.

 ## Project Structure